bertrandoubida/DevOpsChallenge/README.md

 -If an error message appears, type in "sudo usermod -aG docker $USER", and restart your EC2 server and try ""docker run -d -p 80:80 (your image name)" again.

--To check that your image is running on the server, type in "docker ps".
+-To check that your image is running on the server, type in "sudo docker ps".

 *Run the checker script.
-"""
--To check on the server, head back to your AWS console search bar, and type in "IAM"

-'''-When on the "IAM" home page, click on "roles", click on "Create role" on the top right corner of the screen, select "lambda" at the bottom of the page and click next, select "AWSLambdaBasicExecutionRole" at the top of the options and click create policy, select "lambda" for service,

 -To check on the server, head back to your AWS console search bar, and type in "Lambda".